 The expert panel defined remission as having a blood sugar level below the established threshold for a diabetes diagnosis for at least three months without taking diabetes medication.
 Researchers from UCLA tracked 1 men and women with type 2 diabetes who had attended the Pritikin Longevity Center, where they learned and adopted healthy Pritikin eating and fitness habits.
 Fasting can be a practical way to lose weight, but it is not a conventional treatment for type 2 diabetes.
 Both studies found that nearly half of the participants reversed their diabetes and kept their blood glucose close to the normal range for at least 6 months to a year.

+If you have other conditions such as high blood pressure or supraventricular tachycardia, which could be exacerbated by type 2 diabetes, you may need a pacemaker.
 In stark contrast to the Pimas of Arizona, less than 4% of Pimas in rural Mexico develop type 2 diabetes, and in Mexico it is mainly found in people over 50 years of age.
 After the details were published on the website of the University of Newcastle, UK, this was applied clinically and people who were highly motivated reported that they had reversed their type 2 diabetes and that they had continued to have normal (normoglycemic) glucose levels for years.
-Since the emphasis on reversing prediabetes depends on weight loss and increased levels of physical activity, it will generally depend on how long it takes you to lose 5-7% of your body weight.
-The tests revealed that Wilson's blood sugar was several times higher than the threshold needed to diagnose type 2 diabetes, a chronic condition in which the body does not use insulin correctly, allowing blood sugar to rise uncontrolled.
+The amount of time it takes to reverse type 2 diabetes depends on how long it takes you to lose 5-7% of your body weight.

-Even modest lifestyle changes can prevent the onset of type 2 diabetes and the series of complications that the condition can bring with it.
+Even modest lifestyle changes can prevent the onset of type 2 diabetes and its associated complications.